Compress, Encrypt, Package and Backup with only one tool

 Conclusion

 The RAR for Mac is a powerful compression archive management command-line utility that caters to advanced users and professionals familiar with terminal operations by offering them an easy way to archive and extract files in various formats.
-However, due to its complete lack of a graphical user interface, many users will find it hard to use when managing a large number of compression and decompression tasks.

 Note: WinRAR for macOS is a command-line only application.
 If you want a more intuitive GUI client for your compression/decompression needs we suggest you try The Unarchiver or unRarX.